The Shock Index. Do you use it? Do you know what it is?

 It has been shown to predict which emergency patients need vasopressors within 72 hours (2), as well as who may suffer organ failure.

 Montoya et al (3) found that in trauma patients a SI >0.9 resulted in increased mortality at 24 hours.

 It has also been used to identify severely injured children (4).
 However in children, a complicating factor, is that it requires age adjustment, due to the fact that children’s heart rates and blood pressures vary with age.

-Perhaps the one area where I know of it being used most, is in predicting post intubation hypotension (5,6).
-It certainly does this well when the SI is greater than 0.8-0.9.
-A high shock index is used to treat the patient’s blood pressure before any induction is given.
+Perhaps the one area where I know of the Shock Index being used most, is in predicting post intubation hypotension (5,6).
+The greatest risk of this is when the SI is greater than 0.8-0.9.
+Patients with a high shock index should have their blood pressure treated before any induction is given.
 The aim in some centres is a SI = 1.